SAI Grants Frequently Asked Questions

 Who is eligible for a SAI student grant?

-A: All students in degree seeking programs who are returning to Harvard the following year are eligible to apply for grants.
-Unfortunately, Extension school students are not eligible for SAI funding.
+A: All students in degree seeking programs who are returning to Harvard the following year are eligible to apply for summer grants.
+All full-time Harvard students are eligible for winter session funding.

 Is there a program fee?